omacneil/chef12-vagrant/README.md

 ```
 ## ==> chefworkstation01: ERROR: Network Error: getaddrinfo: Name or service not known
 We `knife ssl verify` from `chef_workstation_verify` .
 If we haven't got
-/etc/hosts set at this point (and this shouldn't happen!), you schould run
+/etc/hosts set at this point (and this shouldn't happen!), you should run
 `knife ssl verify` by hand on chefworkstation01 to be sure all is ok.

 ## ==> chefworkstation01: <SNIP> aws_route53_record_set.rb:48: warning: constant ::Fixnum is deprecated